 Ocean Freighter or Canoe?

-While there are some who might envy those who are self-employed, the reality is that it comes with long hours and sleepless nights.
-On the flip side, it comes with many advantages and the truth is I wouldn’t have it any other way.
+While there are some who might envy those who are self-employed as social entrepreneurs, the reality is that it often comes with long hours and sleepless nights.
+On the flip side, it comes with many advantages.

 So what exactly is a culture of innovation and how to we get one?